 Three "Next Generation" Steel Guitar students of Ke Kula Mele Hawaii School of Hawaiian Music will perform for festival attendees' enjoyment.
 Ranging in ages from 9 to 15 years old, these steel guitarists will play individually and together as a group.
 Next Gen steel guitarists Malie, Alexis and Keen will perform at various times throughout the festival.

-Workshop topics will include Beginning Hawaiian Steel Guitar, Recording Tips, Playing Hawaiian Steel Guitar in the "Nahenahe" Style, Talk Story: Songs of Barney Isaacs, 'Ukulele, and more.
+Workshop topics will include Beginning Hawaiian Steel Guitar, Recording Tips, Playing Hawaiian Steel Guitar in the "Nahenahe" Style, 'Ukulele, and more.

 The Festival is pleased announce that Mele Fong will conduct the 'Ukulele workshops on Saturday.
 Mele is a professional singer, song arranger, and master of multiple genres and strumming styles for the ukulele.
 Mele plays ukulele, guitar, and piano, dances hula, and teaches Hawaiian history.
 She performs as a soloist, in the professional husband and wife duo The Hawaiian Serenaders.
 See her website for more information about Mele and her work.